maphew/zadam-trilium-wiki/Sharing.md

-Since v0.49 Trilium offers a feature to share selected notes as publicly accessible read only documents.
+Trilium provides a feature to share selected notes as publicly accessible read only documents.

 The basic prerequisite for this feature is to have a [[server installation]] - this is where the notes will be hosted from.